Call now in confidence immediate help & advice 24/7

 Cognitive behavioural therapy and dialectical behaviour therapy, for example, focus on improving detrimental self-beliefs and mindsets.
 They also help patients to develop new and healthy techniques for dealing with stress and difficult emotions.

-Many drug and alcohol rehabs in Plymouth offer multiple types of therapy [69], including:
+Many drug rehab and alcohol rehab clinics in Plymouth offer multiple types of drug and alcohol rehab therapy, [69] including:

 Many of these forms of therapy are extremely effective at treating dual diagnosis and co-occurring mental health disorders as well as other underlying causes of addiction.
 [70]

-Other types of therapy and services available in rehab include:
+Other types of therapy and services available at drug and alcohol rehab include:

 To learn more about the best treatments available at drug and alcohol rehab in Plymouth, call us on 0800 088 66 86

-Whether you have freshly graduated from rehab in Plymouth or have been in recovery for decades, the possibility of relapse is always there.
+Whether you have freshly graduated from drug and alcohol rehab in Plymouth or have been in recovery for decades, the possibility of relapse is always there.
 [72]

 This is because addiction, although it can be managed, can never be fully cured.
 [73]